-The Company does not expect the following other new and amended standards, which have yet to be endorsed by the FSC, to have a significant impact on its financial statements:
+The Company does not expect the following new and amended standards, which have yet to be endorsed by the FSC, to have a significant impact on its financial statements:

-• Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets Between an Investor and Its Associate or Joint Venture"

-- IFRS 17 "Insurance Contracts" and amendments to IFRS 17 "Insurance Contracts" - IFRS16 "Requirements for Sale and Leaseback Transactions"
+- Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets Between an Investor and Its Associate or Joint Venture" - IFRS 17 " Insurance Contracts" and amendments to IFRS 17 " Insurance Contracts" - Amendments to IAS21 "Lack of Exchangeability"

-(4) Summary of significant accounting policies:
+(4) Summary of material accounting policies:

-The significant accounting policies presented in the parent company only financial statements are summarized below.
+The material accounting policies presented in the parent company only financial statements are summarized below.
 Except for those specifically indicated, the following accounting policies were applied consistently throughout the periods presented in the parent company only financial statements.